Also called atrial flutter (AFL), it is an abnormal heart rhythm, similar to atrial fibrillation, the most common.

 - Acute (severe) disease.

 The electrical signal that causes atrial flutter circulates in an organized and predictable pattern.
-This means that people with atrial flutter usually continue to have a constant heart rate, even though it is faster than normal.
+This means that people with atrial flutter usually have a constant heart rate, even though it is faster than usual.

 It is possible that people with atrial flutter can not feel any symptoms.
 Others do experience symptoms, which may include: